cosmos/ibc/spec/app/ics-028-cross-chain-validation/overview_and_basic_concepts.md

 - **CCV Channel**: A unique, ordered IBC channel that is used by the provider CCV module to exchange IBC packets with a consumer CCV module.
 Note that there is a separate CCV channel for every consumer chain.

-> Note that the IBC handler interface, the IBC relayer module interface, and both IBC channels and IBC packets are as defined in [ICS 25](../../core/ics-025-handler-interface), [ICS 26](../../core/ics-026-routing-module), and [ICS 4](../../core/ics-004-channel-and-packet-semantics), respectively.
+The IBC handler interface, the IBC relayer module interface, and both IBC channels and IBC packets are as defined in [ICS 25](../../core/ics-025-handler-interface), [ICS 26](../../core/ics-026-routing-module), and [ICS 4](../../core/ics-004-channel-and-packet-semantics), respectively.

 - **Validator Set Change (VSC)**: A change in the validator set of the provider chain that must be reflected in the validator sets of the consumer chains.
-A VSC consists of a batch of validator updates, i.e., changes in the voting power granted to validators on the provider chain and, due to CCV, also on the consumer chains.
+Every VSC consists of a batch of validator updates provided to the consensus engine of the provider chain.

 > **Background**: In the context of single-chain validation, the changes of the validator set are triggered by the *Staking module*,
 > i.e., a module of the ABCI application that implements the proof of stake mechanism needed by the [security model](#security-model).
 > For an example, take a look at the [Staking module documentation](https://docs.cosmos.network/v0.44/modules/staking/) of Cosmos SDK.

-Every VSC consists of a batch of validator updates, some of which can decrease the voting power granted to validators.
+Some of the validator updates can decrease the voting power granted to validators.
 These decreases may be a consequence of unbonding operations (e.g., unbonding delegations) on the provider chain. which MUST NOT complete before reaching maturity on both the provider and all the consumer chains, i.e., the *unbonding period* (denoted as `UnbondingPeriod`) has elapsed on both the provider and all the consumer chains.